PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

             (etc...)                                  (etc...)

-> Note: An 'abstract' class, sometimes called a 'meta' class, is not meant to have instances.
+> Note: An 'base' class, is not meant to have instances.
 Instead, it holds common code shared among its subclasses.
-> An example of real-world abstract classes would be 'Animal', and its subclass 'Mammal'.
+> An example of real-world base classes would be 'Animal', and its subclass 'Mammal'.
 In the real world there is no such thing as an individual 'Animal' or 'Mammal' that you could hold or touch.
-However 'Dog' is a subclass of Mammal, and it is not abstract, so there are instances of Dogs in the real world, and you can hold them and touch them.
+However 'Dog' is a subclass of Mammal, and it is not base, so there are instances of Dogs in the real world, and you can hold them and touch them.

 ### Jamf::JSONObject